-As a Local Authority, Daventry District Council processes a considerable amount of information, including personal data about the citizens it serves, to allow it to provide services effectively.
-The Council recognises that this information is important to their citizens and that it has a responsibility to these citizens regarding the information it holds about them.
+As a Local Authority, Daventry District Council processes a considerable amount of information, including personal data about the customers it serves, to allow it to provide services effectively.
+The Council recognises that this information is important to their customers and that it has a responsibility to these customers regarding the information it holds about them.
 As such, it takes seriously its responsibilities to ensure that any personal information it collects and uses is done so proportionately, correctly and safely and is committed to protecting the privacy and security of those individuals.

 This notice explains what we do with any information that you provide us with, or is gathered automatically, to ensure you remain informed and in control of your information.